 Does the church look inviting?

 An inviting church is one that looks pleasant and well-maintained on the outside and well-lighted and spacious on the inside.
 Stand outside your church and assess it.
 Is the paint still in good condition?
 Is the door nice and well-polished?
 Are the windows clean?
 Are the hinges, locks and latches working as they should?
-If you need to to replace anything, get in touch with companies who specialize in windows and doors, such as this one in Brampton.
+If you need to to replace anything, get in touch with companies who specialize in windows and doors in Brampton.

 How’s the floor?